montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

     <figcaption><strong>Figure 3.</strong> The duck wader grows in size when in focus.</figcaption>
 </figure>

-For this demo, the effect of seeing the duck wader (buoy) element grow in size when users leave their cursors over it is achieved using the following rules and declaration in the Buoy component (buoy.reel):
+For this demo, the effect of seeing the duck wader (buoy) element grow in size when users leave their cursors over it is achieved using the following rules and declaration in the Buoy component (buoy.mod):

 * The component's CSS file contains a CSS class called `animate` with a hover selector that performs a `scale3d` transformation.